Jonosenior/codewars/README.md

 # Codewars Problem Sets

-This is a collection of my solutions to coding problems on CodeWars, which the site calls 'katas':
+This is a collection of my solutions to coding problems on CodeWars, which the site calls 'katas', along with notes on many of my solutions.

 > In our dojo, kata are real code challenges focused on improving skill and technique.
 Some train programming fundamentals, while others focus on complex problem solving.